wessenstam/gts21/cicd/basic/basic.rst

 [We need a pause here.
 I've tried this multiple times, and if I do these without waiting I get an the error: docker: Error response from daemon: Conflict.
 The container name "/Fiesta_App" is already in use by container "f838ddea0f8920fde1136bb722fd97fde6605871fd3813068f0e371cf79c6e28".
 You have to remove (or rename) that container to be able to reuse that name.]

 #.
 Run the command ``docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0``.
 The *-p 5000:3000* parameter exposes port 5000, and maps the external port of 5000 to the internal port of 3000.

-[THIAGO: SHOULDN'T THIS BE PORT 5001?
-IT'S NOT WORKING ON 5000.]

 #.
 Run the command ``docker logs --follow Fiesta_App`` once again.
 At the same time, open a browser ``http://<DOCKER-VM-IP-ADDRESS>:5000/products``.